2024 Cost-of-Living Adjustment

-The annual Cost-of-Living Adjustment (COLA) is a yearly calculation to ensure inflation is taken into account when determining monthly SS benefits.
-The 2022 COLA increase this year is 5.9 percent, the biggest boost in almost four decades.
+The annual Cost-of-Living Adjustment (COLA) is a yearly calculation to ensure inflation is taken into account when determining monthly Social Security benefits.
+The 2024 COLA increase is 3.2 percent.

 So how will this year’s COLA affect you?
 And what other Social Security changes should you be aware of?

 How Does the 2024 COLA Compare to Recent Years?

 As stated above, the Cost-of-Living Adjustment for 2024 is 3.2 percent.
 This adjustment presents a dramatically lower increase in the Cost-of-Living Adjustment (COLA) compared to the past two years.
 In 2022 the COLA was 5.9 percent, and in 2023 the 8.7 percent increase was the highest adjustment 40 years.
 Prior to 2022, the COLA had not exceeded 3 percent since 2011.
 These abnormally high adjustments are a result of inflation that followed the COVID-19 pandemic skyrocketing consumer prices.
 The 3.2 percent COLA for 2024 could be a sign of a return to economic normalcy, following the trend of lower COLA increases throughout the 2010’s.

 Nearly 1 in 5 Americans rely on monthly Social Security Benefits and Supplemental Security Income Benefits; with some individuals receiving both.
 For many Americans who are otherwise unable to work full-time due to qualifiers like age and disability, these payments constitute the bulk of their incomes.
 So, the 3.2 percent increase is both welcome and crucial for those concerned that the adjustment will not do enough to offset the rising costs of housing, utilities, food, and healthcare.